 How It Works

-This project monitors bird-window collisions at buildings selected for features that contribute to or mitigate collision risk, including extensive glass facades, proximity to habitat, and more.
-We are currently monitoring buildings in the Capitol Hill neighborhood.
-Volunteers and Seattle Audubon staff visit eight site locations once a day, every day for 8 weeks during fall migration, collecting data on injured and dead birds.
+Seattle Bird Collision Monitors conduct daily surveys for dead and injured birds at buildings selected for features that contribute to or mitigate collision risk, including extensive glass facades, proximity to habitat, and more.
+In fall 2021, we monitored eight buildings in the Capitol Hill neighborhood every day for 8 weeks during fall migration.

-Project procedure involves monitors walking a specified route along the boundary of study buildings.
+Collision Monitors walk a specified route around the perimeter of study buildings.
 If dead or injured birds are detected, monitors record location, condition, and description of the specimen, and collect the carcass for donation to the Burke Museum’s ornithology collection.
-If injured birds are detected, volunteers collect similar data and then transport bird to the PAWS wildlife rehabilitation clinic.
+If injured birds are detected, volunteers collect similar data and then make arrangments to transport the bird to the PAWS wildlife rehabilitation clinic.

 Volunteer shifts recur weekly during monitoring seasons and can be completed in less than two hours.